 Your average monthly car insurance rates by coverage may be cheaper than expected for additional coverage like comprehensive.
 Review rates for car insurance coverage below:

 |Coverage Type:||Annual Costs in 2015:|

-You don’t want a loss ratio too high (over 100 percent), as that means that the company is having to pay out TOO much on claims and aren’t bringing in enough through premiums.
-A company with a loss ratio too high is in great danger of going bankrupt.
+You don’t want a loss ratio too high (over 100 percent), as that means that the company is having to pay out too much on claims and aren’t bringing in enough through premiums.
+A company with a loss ratio too high is losing money and may have to raise rates.

-On the other hand, a loss ratio that is too low means that the company isn’t paying out enough for their customers.
+On the other hand, a loss ratio that is too low means that the company isn’t paying out as many claims as they anticipated and may have overpriced their policies.
 So think back to Goldilocks, you want one that’s not too much, not too little, but JUST right.